sbstnc/shprompt/README.md

 ![](assets/screenshot.png)

-This version aims to replicate the design of [Gondolin](https://github.com/tylerreckart/gondolin) minus the time since last commit info.
+This version aims to replicate the design of [Gondolin](https://github.com/tylerreckart/gondolin).

 ### Configuration